Bounds on Lp errors in density ratio estimation via f-divergence loss functions

-As shown in Figure \ref{Apdx_subsection_FigL_pErrorsvstheKLDivergence}, the estimation errors for $p > 0$ increased significantly, which accelerates as $p$ becomes larger.
-In contrast, when $p = 0$, a relatively mild increase was observed.
-As indicated by Theorem \ref{main_section_3_theorem_sample_requirement}, these results highlight the impact of the KL-divergence in the data on $L_p$ error with $p > 1$ in DRE $f$-divergence loss functions.
-Additionally, little difference was observed in the results among the modalities of the numerator datasets.
+As shown in Figure \ref{Apdx_subsection_FigL_pErrorsvstheKLDivergence}, the estimation errors for $p > 1$ increased significantly, with the rate of increase accelerating as $p$ becomes larger.
+In contrast, for $p = 1$, a relatively mild increase was observed.
+As indicated by Theorem \ref{main_section_3_theorem_sample_requirement}, these results emphasize the impact of the KL-divergence in the data on $L_p$ errors for $p > 1$ in DRE with $f$-divergence loss functions.
+Additionally, only small differences were observed in the results among the modalities of the numerator datasets.

 \paragraph{$L_p$ Errors vs. the Dimensions of Data.} The results for each multimodal case $M = 1, 2, 3,$ and 4 of the numerator datasets are shown in Figure \ref{Apdx_subsection_FigL_pErrorsvstheDimension_2} and \ref{Apdx_subsection_FigL_pErrorsvstheDimension_4}.
 The results of $M=1$ (the first and second rows in Figure \ref{Apdx_subsection_FigL_pErrorsvstheDimension_2}) were reported in Section \ref{Section_MainResults}.